EDFILE= edit data file |

 positions the next selection character at the start of the specified field |

 Example 1: In your MCQ test, you wish to correct a data-entry error.
-Person 23 responded to item 17 with a D, not whatever is in the data file.
+Person 23 responded to item 17 with a D and item 18 with an A, not whatever is in the data file.

 EDFILE=*